 She has particular expertise in state immunity.
 Philippa advises governments, organisations, corporations and individuals on all aspects of immunity, including immunity from enforcement, diplomatic status, and related concepts such as act of state and non-justiciability.

-She is Reader (Associate Professor) at King’s College London.
+She is Professor of Public International Law at King’s College London.
 Philippa is also on the editorial boards of the British Yearbook of International Law, Journal of International Criminal Justice, and Leiden Journal of International Law.

-Philippa was ranked as a ‘Future Leader’ in the 2018 arbitration list and as a 2018 ‘UK Bar: Rising Star’ by Who’s Who Legal.
+Philippa was ranked as a ‘Future Leader’ in the 2018 and 2019 arbitration list, a 2018 ‘UK Bar: Rising Star’ and a 2019 recommended arbitration junior by Who’s Who Legal.